NikolayKanchevski/SierraEngine/README.md

 * [Vulkan](https://vulkan.org/) - Allows for incredibly fast rendering on a wide variety of platforms.
 * [VMA](https://gpuopen.com/vulkan-memory-allocator/) - For optimal memory management of [Vulkan](https://vulkan.org/) objects.
 * [Metal](https://developer.apple.com/metal/) - Being their native rendering API, it is used for fast, hardware-accelerated rendering on [Apple](https://apple.com) platforms.
+* [android-cmake](https://github.com/taka-no-me/android-cmake) - Essential for building the engine on Android.
 * [ios-cmake](https://github.com/leetal/ios-cmake) - Essential for building the engine on iOS.
 * [ImGui](https://github.com/ocornut/imgui) - Used in the ImGui UI extension.
 * [My Brain](https://ih1.redbubble.net/templateOutputImage.528192883.5730/st,small,845x845-pad,1000x1000,f8f8f8.u9.jpg) - There is not much left of it, actually...